RolletQuentin/JCDecaux_api_test/README.md

 pip install -r requirements.txt
 ```

-4. Add a config file at the root of the project.
+4. Add a config file in the src folder in the project.
 This config file must be named config.json :
 ```json
 {
     "api_key": "your_api_key"